-Table 26.4. [rt\msg] member descriptions.
+Table 27.4. [rt\msg] member descriptions.

+Member Description

-Member Description miw Message Information Word.
+miw Message Information Word.

+Bit(s) Description

-Member Description Bit(s) Description 15-11 Word count / mode code - For sub addresses this is the number of received words.
+15-11 Word count / mode code - For sub addresses this is the number of received words.
 For mode codes it is the receive/transmit mode code.

+10 -

-10 - 9 A/B - 1 if message receive on bus A, 0 if received on bus B. 8 reserved 7 ME - 1 if an error was encountered during message processing.
+9 A/B - 1 if message receive on bus A, 0 if received on bus B.

+8 reserved

+7 ME - 1 if an error was encountered during message processing.
 Bit 4-0 gives the details of the error.

+6-5 -

+4 ILL - 1 if received command is illegalized.

+3 reserved

+2 reserved

-6-5 - 4 ILL - 1 if received command is illegalized.
-3 reserved 2 reserved 1 PRTY - 1 if the RT detected a parity error in the received data.
-0 MAN - 1 if a Manchester decoding error was detected during data reception. time Time Tag - Contains the value of the internal timer register when the message was received. data An array of 32 16 bit words.
+1 PRTY - 1 if the RT detected a parity error in the received data.

+0 MAN - 1 if a Manchester decoding error was detected during data reception.

+time An array of 32 16 bit words.
 The word count specifies how many data words that are valid.
-For receive mode codes with data the first data word is valid. desc the descriptor used.
-Bit 15 indicates software buffer overrun when set, the messages ad out in time which lead to the driver needed to skip at least one received message.
+For receive mode codes with data the first data word is valid.

+data

+desc